 Chinchilla Care Sheet

 Chinchillas can live for 8-10 years and are not solitary animals.
-They should be kept in pairs, if of opposite sexes they need to be neutered or spayed before being put together.
+They should be kept in pairs.
+Pairs of opposite sexes need to be neutered or, if of opposite sexes they need to be neutered or spayed before being put together.
 Daily handling is recommended to prevent them from being afraid and more likely to bite.
 This is best done from a young age to help insure they don’t revert to biting.
 Once the animal is older it is less likely to break them of fear from handling.
 Also chinchillas are prone to a safety mechanism called fur slip.
 This happens when they are grabbed and only part of their skin or tail is grabbed.
 You can be left standing with your pets fur or tail.
 This is yet another reason to handle your pet daily to prevent the flight response and loss of its fur or tail.

 Healthy animals have bright eyes, spirited curiosity and carry their curled tail high.
 They are very active, acrobatic and vocal animals that require a lot of space (6.6×6.6x 3.3ft ideal) Large multi-level cages with lots of hiding spaces are optimal (4-5inch diameter PCV pipes/elbows work great).
 Substrate of paper shavings or a bedding like carefresh are ideal (wood shavings predispose pets to upper respiratory infections).
 Some chinchillas will use large wheels and enjoy games of foraging with small treats.
 They are nocturnal unless handled a lot and over 70% of their eating and activity is done at night.